 Where BAC is 0.15 or more, a maximum fine of 270 penalty units or 18 months gaol.

 If you are convicted or found guilty of an offence against s 49(1)(bc) for driving while exceeding the prescribed concentration of alcohol and drugs, the court must cancel your driving licence or learner permit, and disqualify you from driving for a minimum period set out in Schedule 1AB of the Road Safety Act (RSA).
-The table is set out below.

 The disqualification periods are significant, even for a first offence, and the period of disqualification doubles for subsequent offences.
 It is important to keep in mind that these disqualification periods are the mandatory minimum, and you may receive an even longer time off the road, particularly for a 3rd, 4th or 5th offence.